Imaging foundation model for universal enhancement of non-ideal measurement CT: Discussion

+Clinically, TAMP addresses the practical need for versatile CT acquisition scenarios through its generalized enhancement capability.
+In contrast to specialized models limited to specific acquisition protocols, TAMP's inherent adaptability to low-dose, sparse-view, and limited-angle acquisitions enables more precise CT diagnostics across diverse clinical scenarios, meeting critical demands for patient-centric dose management and protocol flexibility.
+This widespread adaptability optimizes clinical workflows by maintaining diagnostic reliability in CT scanning-constrained scenarios, ensuring patient-centric clinical interventions and supporting more precise treatments.

 This study has two limitations.
-First, TAMP was pre-trained using simulated NICT images, which have a gap with real-world NICT images.
-However, since both our NICT image simulation and DDEL strategy are physical-driven, adhering to the physical processes of NICT imaging, TAMP is generalizable to real-world NICT images with few data, as has been experimentally demonstrated in Sec.\ref{result3}.
-Second, the multi-scale Transformer structure of TAMP provides a universal NICT representation but requires increased memory consumption during operation.
-Fortunately, techniques such as model pruning, knowledge distillation, and mixed precision training \cite{menghani2023efficient} have been applied to reduce memory usage, which will also be a focus of our future research.
+1) TAMP was pre-trained using simulated NICT images, which have a gap with real-world NICT images.
+Nonetheless, since both our NICT image simulation and DDEL strategy are physics-driven, adhering to the physical processes of NICT imaging, TAMP is generalizable to real-world NICT images with few data, as has been experimentally demonstrated in Sec.\ref{result3}.
+2) The transformer structure increases memory consumption during operation, although it provides TAMP with a universal NICT representation.
+Fortunately, techniques such as model pruning, knowledge distillation, and mixed precision training \cite{menghani2023efficient} have been employed to reduce memory usage, a challenge that will also be addressed in our future research.
+3) TAMP is designed for axial CT imaging systems where artifacts manifest in axial planes.
+Tomosynthesis (e.g., breast tomosynthesis), which performs acquisition and reconstruction in coronal or sagittal planes, is outside the current scope and will be explored in future work.